-Always back up your current MySQL installation before performing an upgrade.
+Whichever approach you choose, always back up your current MySQL installation before performing an upgrade.
 See Database Backup Methods.

-Download the latest Windows distribution of MySQL from http://dev.mysql.com/downloads/.
+Download the latest Windows ZIP Archive distribution of MySQL from https://dev.mysql.com/downloads/.

-NET STOP MySQL
+Alternatively, use NET STOP

 If you are not running the MySQL server as a service, use mysqladmin to stop it.
 For example, before upgrading from MySQL 5.6 to 5.7, use mysqladmin from MySQL 5.6 as follows:

 C:\> "C:\Program Files\MySQL\MySQL Server 5.6\bin\mysqladmin" -u root shutdownNote

 If the MySQL

 rootuser account has a password, invoke mysqladmin with the

 -poption and enter the password when prompted.

-archive.
+Extract the ZIP archive.
 You may either overwrite your existing MySQL installation (usually located at

 C:\mysql), or install it into a different directory, such as

 C:\mysql5.
 Overwriting the existing installation is recommended.

-Restart the server.
-For example, use NET START MySQL if you run MySQL as a service, or invoke mysqld directly otherwise.
+mysqld_service_namecommand if you run MySQL as a service, or invoke mysqld directly otherwise.

 As Administrator, run mysql_upgrade to check your tables, attempt to repair them if necessary, and update your grant tables if they have changed so that you can take advantage of any new capabilities.
 See mysql_upgrade — Check and Upgrade MySQL Tables.

-If you encounter errors, see Section 1.6, “Troubleshooting a Microsoft Windows MySQL Server Installation”.
+If you encounter errors, see Section 1.5, “Troubleshooting a Microsoft Windows MySQL Server Installation”.